bartekbogucki/Reinforcement-learning-for-cryptocurrency-trading-optimisation-using-Deep-Q-Learning-algorithm/README.md

-# Reinforcement-learning-for-cryptocurrency-trading-optimisation-using-Deep-Q-Learning-algorithm
+# Reinforcement learning for cryptocurrency trading optimisation using Deep Q-Learning algorithm
-A jupyter notebook presetns reinforcement learning for cryptocurrency trading optimisation using Deep Q-Learning algorithm
+The jupyter notebook presents reinforcement learning for cryptocurrency trading optimisation using the Deep Q-Learning algorithm.
+The html contains the output.